aosabook/500lines/cluster/CHAPTER.rst

 A surprising amount of additional infrastructure is required to make this model effective:
  * starting the cluster from scratch
  * leader election to avoid deadlock
- * a gossip protocol to bring lagging members up to date
+ * a gossip protocol to bring lagging members up to date (XXX may be removed)
- * XXX more..

 XXX - introduce components based on Renesee(sp?)

-NOTE: even reads need to be state machine operations

 Leader Elections
 ----------------

+XXX make the bridge from just optimizing the first phase by getting it out of the way, to "electing a leader" with the first phase.
+I'm still fuzzy on this myself, so I need to re-read some of the relevant papers to see how they describe it.

 Introducing Cluster
 ===================